Fibroids And Frequent Urination

 - Over the next few weeks, your fibroids will wither away and eventually die

 The resulting decrease in pressure should allow your bladder and uterus to return to their normal size and regular functions.
-Due to the fact that our fibroid specialists utilize minimally invasive techniques, there is a little discomfort, limited to no scarring, no need for stitches or general anesthesia, and you are able to return to the comfort of your own home the same day.
+Since our fibroid specialists utilize minimally invasive techniques, there is a little discomfort, limited to no scarring, no need for stitches or general anesthesia, and you can return to the comfort of your own home the same day.

 Compared to fibroid surgery, the benefits of UFE also include:

 - Less pain

 - No general anesthesia

 - A short recovery period of one to two weeks